-Group tour: Khor Virap Monastery, Azat Reservoir, Garni Temple, Lavash baking master class, Geghard Monastery
+Group tour: Khor Virap Monastery, Azat Reservoir, Lavash baking master class, Garni Temple, Geghard Monastery

 Khor Virap Monastery, Azat reservoir view point, Lunch stop, Lavash baking master class, Garni Temple, Geghard Monastery